We’ve had numerous conversations with VMware users exploring alternatives to VMware vSphere Foundation (VVF) and VMware Cloud Foundation (VCF).

 Upgrades cover both the host agents and the central management control plane:

-• Management plane upgrades require scheduled downtime, during which the UI and API services are temporarily unavailable.
-Zero-downtime upgrades for the management plane are targeted for a future release in 2025.
+- Management plane upgrades require scheduled downtime, during which the UI and API services are temporarily unavailable.

-Can containers be deployed using the platform?
+Can containers be deployed on Private Cloud Director?
 Does it use Kubernetes?

 Operating System and Drivers